bchaffin/bchaffin.github.io/recaman/recaman.markdown

 - Does every non-negative value eventually appear in the sequence?
 - What numbers have not yet appeared, and what are the terms where it fills in the smallest missing number?
 (Spoiler alert: see [A064227](https://oeis.org/A064227).)
 - Where does the sequence reach a new record height (addition steps minus subtraction steps)? ([A064292](https://oeis.org/A064292))
 - What terms set new records for the most addition or subtraction steps in a row?
-(Not previously in OEIS, now Axxx and Axxx.)

 Terms can only be small relative to _n_ when (a(_n_) mod _n_) is small -- if the terms are close to (but larger than) a multiple of _n_, we might be able to subtract away most of the value of the previous term, leaving only a small remainder.
 The value of (a(_n_) mod _n_) stays the same or decreases from one term to the next, until it "wraps around" to a value close to _n_ (see [A065052](https://oeis.org/A065052)).
 The smallest term seen since the last wraparound is a local minimum, or _landing_.
 Landings are the terminal points of the downward arcs seen in the graphs above, such as a(403)=92 and a(4971)=426, and are the places where the sequence has a chance to fill in a missing small number.
 The locations and values of these landings have not previously been recorded in the OEIS.